niofrequency/ReeferGuru/README.md

 ├── services/ # Gemini API integration and retry logic ├── constants.ts # System instructions and AI persona configuration └── types.ts # Global TypeScript interfaces

+## ⚠️ Safety Disclaimer

+**Reefer Guru is a technical assistant and NOT a replacement for official training or the physical service manual.**

+Technicians must always:
+1. Follow **Lockout/Tagout** procedures before servicing electrical components.
+2. Adhere to **A2L safety protocols** when working with R-1234yf.
+3. Observe **high-pressure warnings** on NaturaLINE (CO2) units.
+4. Verify critical torque values and part numbers against the unit's serial plate.

+---

+## 🛠 Installation

+1. Clone the repository.
+2. Ensure your environment variable `API_KEY` is configured with a valid Google Gemini API key.
+3. Run `npm install` followed by `npm start`.

+*Developed by Senior Frontend Engineering - Carrier Transicold Specialist*